Nursing Home Abuse

 Ms. Evans was appointed by California Attorney General Kamala Harris to be on an elder abuse committee working group and received the 2012 Donald N. Phelps Visionary Leadership Award for raising public awareness and advocating for positive change for senior citizens from the Elder Financial Protection Network.

 Leading the San Francisco nursing home abuse lawyers at Evans Law Firm, Inc., Ms. Evans has written legislation to protect seniors that has been enacted into law.
 She has testified before California senate and congressional committees, the Department of Insurance, and has organized senior victims to testify before a United States Senate subcommittee on issues involving the protection of senior citizens.

 Her elder abuse cases have appeared on NBC Nightly News, The Today Show, Fox News, San Francisco’s local KRON Channel 4 and KGO Channel 7 stations, the New York Times, San Francisco Chronicle, California Lawyer, and Miami-Herald.

 The Evans Law Firm, Inc. Stands Up for Victims of Nursing Home Abuse in California

-Our nursing home abuse attorneys handle a wide range of cases, including:
+Your California nursing home abuse attorney can handle a wide range of cases connected to elder law including:

 - Caregiver fraud